fanout/django-grip/README.md

         return HttpResponseNotAllowed(['POST'])
 ```

+The `while` loop is deceptive.
+It looks like it's looping for the lifetime of the WebSocket connection, but what it's really doing is looping through a batch of WebSocket messages that was just received via HTTP.
+Often this will be one message, and so the loop performs one iteration and then exits.
+Similarly, the `ws` object only exists for the duration of the handler invocation, rather than for the lifetime of the connection as you might expect.
+It may look like socket code, but it's all an illusion. :tophat:

+For details on the underlying protocol conversion, see the [WebSocket-Over-HTTP Protocol spec](http://pushpin.org/docs/protocols/websocket-over-http/).

 ## Advanced settings

 If you need to communicate with more than one GRIP proxy (e.g. multiple Pushpin instances, or Fanout Cloud + Pushpin), you can use `GRIP_PROXIES` instead of `GRIP_URL`.
 For example: